 Music: Dover Beach

-Paul Moon: Dover Beach was his first great composition, and it’s a Victorian poem that already gives you clues about the seriousness of Samuel Barber’s intentions.
+Paul Moon: It’s a Victorian poem that already gives you clues about the seriousness of Samuel Barber’s intentions.

 SL: Intentions to be true to himself.
 Barber went on to create a body of work in a variety of forms that navigated between classical traditions and contemporary trends.
 An exploration of Barber’s music lends insight into his life, especially with the work Knoxville Summer of 1915.
 In an interview from the archives, Barber reads the lyrics that recall both Knoxville and his hometown of West Chester.